mongodb/specifications/source/load-balancers/load-balancers.rst

   :code:`TopologyType` :code:`LoadBalanced` and one server with :code:`ServerType`
   :code:`LoadBalancer`.

-Drivers MUST also emit a :code:`ServerClosedEvent` and :code:`TopologyClosedEvent` when the topology is closed and MUST NOT emit any other events when operating in this mode.
+Drivers MUST also emit a :code:`ServerClosedEvent`, followed by a ``TopologyDescriptionChangedEvent`` that transitions the ``Topology`` to the ``UNKNOWN`` state and a :code:`TopologyClosedEvent` when the topology is closed and MUST NOT emit any other events when operating in this mode.

 Log Messages
 ^^^^^^^^^^^^